loffa/in-songlist/README.md

 #### **1. Fork and clone**

 To get started first create a fork of the repo and clone it.
-Help with all this can be found on GitHub and google.
+Help with all this can be found on GitHub and Google.

 #### **2. Install dependencies**